 One of the most reliable sources of information about warriors in Japan is the body of war tales, stories chronicling the lives of warriors and their battles, written from the 900s to the 1600s.
 Based on real events, the war tales were embellished over time to create powerful narratives full of good storytelling, sympathetic characters, and poignant and stirring events.
 Itinerant singers transmitted the war tales orally, spreading stories of warriors’ loyalty, courage, and virtue throughout the country.

-The Tales of the Heike is among Japan’s most celebrated war tales.
+The Tale of the Heike is among Japan’s most celebrated war tales.
 It traces the rise, brief period of glory, and fall of the Taira clan (also known as the Heike clan).
 Set in the 1100s, The Tales of the Heike concerns the intrigue and battles of an era when military clans based outside the capital vied for control of the imperial government.
 At the heart of the story is the competition between the two most powerful military clans of the time, the Taira and the Minamoto (also known as the Genji clan).

 As the story opens, the Taira maintain power over the imperial throne under the leadership of Taira no Kiyomori.
 Facing shifting alliances, Kiyomori begins to act with unusual ruthlessness, creating many enemies in the process.
 In the first chapters, the Heike narrator demonstrates how Kiyomori’s actions transgress the usual boundaries of honorable conduct.
 This section ends as Kiyomori, wracked by disease and fever, succumbs to a terrible illness.
 The second and third sections recount the struggle, intrigue, and finally the civil wars that ensued between the Minamoto and Taira clans after Kiyomori’s death.
 The tale ends with the total devastation of the Taira and the supremacy of the Minamoto, led by Minamoto Yoritomo.